(Above photo is a screenshot from “Dramatic Escape”)

-Not only does it give prison inmates a second chance at life by teaching them the skills they’ll need to succeed in the world once released from prison, but it also gives the world a second chance at the way they view those who are incarcerated.
+Not only does the non-profit organization give prison inmates a second chance at life by teaching them the skills they’ll need to succeed in the world once they are released, but it also gives the world a second chance to reevaluate the way they view the incarcerated.

-The non-profit organization brings theater, dance, visuals arts, music and writing into five New York State prisons, including Westchester’s Sing Sing Prison in Ossining and Bedford Hills Women’s Correctional Facility, as well as Woodbourne, Green Haven, and Fishkill correctional facilities.
+RTA brings theater, dance, visuals arts, music, and writing into five New York State prisons, including Westchester’s Sing Sing Prison in Ossining and Bedford Hills Women’s Correctional Facility.
+They also offer services in Woodbourne, Green Haven, and Fishkill correctional facilities.
 They’ve recently added Rikers Island to their roster of prison programs.

 New York’s local PBS station, THIRTEEN, will feature the full-length documentary “Dramatic Escape” about RTA’s production of “A Few Good Men” at Sing Sing Correctional Facility on Tuesday, June 13 at 9:30 p.m. and again on Sunday, June 25 on WLIW21.

 This is “Dramatic Escape trailer” by Rehabilitation Through The Arts on Vimeo, the home for high quality videos and the people who love them.

 Through the transformative power of art, inmates find their voice, discover their talents, and learn empathy which RTA says has led to reduced infractions, a 5 percent recidivism rate, and the pursuit of college and post-graduate degrees.

 The documentary offers an inside look at how art changes an inmate’s outlook on life and offers them the skills they need to successfully reintegrate into society.
 “Dramatic Escape” shows the process prisoners undergo from audition to curtain call, all while telling their personal stories, struggles, and contemplating the possibility of redemption.